marick/lens2/mostly_words/tutorial01.md

 have the reputation of being hard to learn, I'm happy to abandon it (while keeping the name everyone uses).
 To me, a more helpful metaphor is the *pointer*.
 In the picture below, you see someone using a slim wooden stick to point to something on a blackboard.
-You also see an arrow – a pointer – pointing at a blob with smaller blobs within it.
+The other picture shows an arrow – a pointer – pointing at a blob with smaller blobs within it.
 These are – metaphorically – the same action.

 ![Alt-text is coming](pics/tutorial01-pointer-comparison.png)[^1]

-The right-hand image is of a data structure (a blob) with smaller data structures within it.
+The right-hand image is of a data structure with smaller data structures within it.
 I'm going to call the bigger structure a *container*.
 The contained structures may also be containers that have their own internal structure.
 Or they may be "atomic" values like integers or atoms.